Sony patents a PlayStation gaming cartridge - could the PSP or PS Vita return?

 Sony has filed a patent for a PlayStation game cartridge, suggesting a new handheld console could be on the way.

 According to LetsGoDigital, the patent was published by the INPI (Instituto Nacional da Propriedade Industrial) in Brazil on November 5, 2019.
-Loosely translated from, the patent is for 'configuration applied to / in data recording and storage device'.
+Loosely translated, the patent is for 'configuration applied to / in data recording and storage device'.

 - Best PS4 games: the most essential PlayStation 4 releases